 - Ongoing doctors’ appointments.

 You may lose time from work or school while you recover.
 Additionally, depending on the specific break that you suffered, your age, and your overall health you may suffer ongoing complications from your break.
 Thus, a broken bone is a serious injury that can cause you a lot of physical pain, emotional suffering, and financial hardship.

 For these reasons it is important to understand your legal rights and to fight for your fair and just recovery.
 If your bone was broken because of the negligence of another driver then you should not have to pay for your medical expenses, lost income, and the other damages you’ve suffered as a result of that driver’s negligence.

 However, the insurance company is not going to recommend a fair settlement unless you fight for it.
-To learn more about your rights after a car accident injury and about what you can do to protect your fair and just recovery, please read a free copy of our book, The Ultimate Guide for Automobile Accident Victims, and please use our online contact form to schedule a free consultation with an experienced attorney today.
+To learn more about your rights after suffering car accident injuries and about what you can do to protect your fair and just recovery, please read a free copy of our book, The Ultimate Guide for Automobile Accident Victims, and please use our online contact form to schedule a free consultation with an experienced car wreck attorney today

 Injured in a Wisconsin Crash?
 Contact Our Milwaukee Car Accident Lawyer for a Free Consult

 If you've been injured in a crash due to the negligence of another driver, you should speak to an experienced Milwaukee car accident attorney as soon as possible.
 You can contact us online or call our office directly at 800.800.5678 to schedule your free consultation.